dayananDchallA/solid_principles_python/README.md

 - **Liskov Substitution Principle (LSP):** Not explicitly demonstrated in this code.
 - **Interface Segregation Principle (ISP):** The `DataProcessor` interface is focused and does not force implementations to depend on unnecessary methods.

+## Code for Individual SOLID Principles

+The `solid_principle` folder contains the code examples for each individual SOLID principle, demonstrating how the principles are applied in isolation.

+## File Structure
+data_pipeline.py: Contains the main script with the DataProcessor, processor implementations, and DataPipeline class. data/: Directory containing the sample dataset (data.parquet) and the output preprocessed data (preprocessed_data.parquet). solid_principle/: Directory containing code examples for each individual SOLID principle.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.